 On completion of the study programme the candidate should have the following learning outcomes defined in terms of knowledge, skills and general competence:

-* have in-depth knowledge in one of the two specializations of the study program; Marin measurement and control technology and Marine installations with advanced knowledge within acoustics or optics of Marine measurement and control technology specialization or within construction or operation and maintenance of the Marine installations specialization.
+- have in-depth knowledge in one of the two specializations of the study program; Marin measurement system and Marine installations

-* can analyze problems in ocean technology and perform advanced calculations, measurements and analysis within "Marine measurement and control technology" and "Marine installations".
+- can analyze problems in ocean technology and perform advanced calculations, measurements and analysis within ¿Marine measurement systems¿ or ¿Marine installations¿

-* can handle and present measurement data, discuss precision and accuracy and use software programming tool to analyze and process measurement data.
+- can handle and present measurement data, discuss precision and accuracy and use software programming tools to analyze and process measurement data

-* can perform a supervised research project according to ethical norms in an independent and self-initiative manner on a topic related to Marin measurement and control technology or Marine installations.
+- can perform a supervised research project according to ethical norms in an independent and self-initiative manner on a topic related to Marine measurement systems or Marine installations.

-* can analyze relevant issues within the chosen specialization (Marin measurement and control technology or Marine installations), as well as discuss and communicate these to both specialists and other interested parties who do not have in-depth knowledge in the field.
+- can analyze relevant issues within the chosen specialization (Marin measurement systems or Marine installations), as well as discuss and communicate these to both specialists and other interested parties who do not have in-depth knowledge in the field

-* has a scientific basis for active participation in innovation processes based on a thorough knowledge of ocean technology in general, and in depth knowledge in one of the specialization areas "Marine measurement and control technology" and "Marine installations" in particular.
+- has a scientific basis for active participation in innovation processes based on a thorough knowledge of ocean technology in general, and in depth knowledge in one of the specialization areas "Marine measurement systems¿ or "Marine installations" in particular.